RBEGamer/AtomicChess/src/src_buildroot/README.md

 #### INSTALL BUILDROOT

-For this project a complete configured buildroot installation can be found in the git repository locatate in Folder:
+For this project a complete configured buildroot installation can be found in the git repository:
 `/src/src_buildroot/buildroot`.
 All commands listed in this chapter are relative to this path.

 Its also possible to create a fresh installation of buildroot.
 The base version of buildroot used in this project, was the release number `2020.02` which can be found on the buildroot download page `https://buildroot.org/download.html`.